Terraform πŸ’»

 }

-• When making the condition in the count argument, use the boolean value, if it makes sense, otherwise use the length method.
+• When using count to create the resource conditionally, use a boolean value if it is appropriate.
+Otherwise, use the length method.

 # create_public_subnets: true